SamuliLam/firestore-grafana-pipeline/README.md

 ---

 ## VM Installation (Ubuntu 20.04+)
+**THE FOLLOWING GUIDE DOES NOT COVER DEPLOYMENT TO PRODUCTION ENVIRONMENT.
+IT IS MEANT FOR QUICK PROTOTYPING AND TESTING PURPOSES ONLY.
+REFER TO THE "envidata-deployment" repository(https://github.com/SamuliLam/envidata-deployment) for production-ready deployment instructions.**

 This guide deploys the system to a production Ubuntu VM with Nginx as reverse proxy.